Alexander Nevsky Cathedral, Tallinn: History

-The Alexander Nevsky Cathedral crowns the hill of Toompea which is one of several places where, according to legend, Kalev, father of the hero of the Estonian national epic Kalevipoeg, is said to have been buried.
-As the USSR was officially non-religious, many churches including the cathedral were left to fall into disrepair.
-The church has been meticulously restored since the end of the Soviet occupation of Estonia in 1991.

-Construction and interior

 The cathedral is richly decorated and has eleven bells cast in Saint Petersburg, the largest of which weighs about 16 tons, more than the other ten combined.
 It has three altars, with the northern altar dedicated to Vladimir I and the southern to St. Sergius of Radonezh.

 The base of the building is Finnish granite.
 In the five onion domes, gilded iron crosses are seen.
 Inside are three gilded, carved wooden iconostases, along with four icon boxes.
-The icons of the iconostasis and icon boxes were painted in St. Petersburg on copper and zinc plates.
+The icons of the iconostasis and icon boxes were painted in Saint Petersburg on copper and zinc plates.
 The windows are decorated with stained glass.

-Demolition plans

-The cathedral was built during the period of late 19th century Russification and was disliked by many Estonians as a symbol of oppression that the Estonian authorities scheduled the cathedral for demolition in 1924, but the decision was never implemented due to lack of funds and the building's massive construction.
+The cathedral was built during the period of late 19th century Russification and has been disliked by many Estonians as a symbol of former Russian oppression.

+During the 1944–1991 Soviet occupation of Estonia, as the Soviet regime was officially non-religious, many churches including the cathedral were left to fall into disrepair.
+The building and its interior have been meticulously restored since Estonia regained full independence in 1991.

+Demolition Plans

+After Estonia had become an independent country, the parliament and government, by the popular demand, had to discuss and consider removing the cathedral on multiple occasions in the 1920s and 1930s, however no final decision on the demolition of the building was ever made.

+In 1924 Estonian architect Karl Burman proposed to demolish Cathedral or rebuild it to the Pantheon of Estonian Independence.
+The demolishing was planned on 1 May 1929 but was cancelled.

+Since 2022, the issue of demolishing or relocating the Cathedral has been revived in response to Russia's aggression against Ukraine - initially on social media and blogs - among others, Mario Kadastik, member of Estonian parliament from ruling Estonian Reform Party proposed to create a park in its place. - and later in media publications.